blackbaud/uat-kit/content/walkthroughs/getting-started/index.md

 <p>At the beginning of the file, insert <code>using Blueshirt.Core.Crm</code> to import the <strong><em>Blackbaud CRM</em></strong> types defined by that namespace.</p>
 </li>
 <li>
-<p>Within the class, update placeholders within the brackets to specify the actions to take.</p>
+<p>Within the class, update the placeholders within the brackets to specify the actions to take.</p>
 <p>For example, in the first set of brackets, replace <code>ScenarioContext.Current.Pending();</code> with <code>BBCRMHomePage.Login();</code> to specify logging in to the <strong><em>Blackbuad CRM</em></strong> home page.</p>
 </li>
 </ol>